FHFA Announces Targeted Increases to Enterprise Pricing Framework

 FEMA Alert

-FEMA issued a Major Disaster Declaration for areas of Mississippi to supplement state, tribal and local recovery efforts affected by Hurricane Ida from Aug.
-28-Sept.
-1, 2021.
+FEMA has issued a Major Disaster Declaration for the state of Arkansas to supplement state and local recovery efforts in areas affected by severe storms and tornadoes from December 10-11, 2021.
 The following counties have been approved for assistance:

 Individual Assistance: